dbuezas/lovelace-plotly-graph-card/readme.md

 - run `npm i`
 - run `npm start`
 - From a dashboard in edit mode, go to `Manage resources` and add `http://127.0.0.1:8000/plotly-graph-card.js` as url with resource type JavaScript
+- ATTENTION: The development card is `type: custom:plotly-graph-dev`

 # Build